Free Micro e-MBA Module #9: Basics in Developing Your Fundraising Plan

 - How can the Internet and Web help you with your fundraising?

-- How is the overall health of your nonprofit’s fundraising
+- How is the overall health of your nonprofit’s fundraising activities?

 - Learn Common Sources of Funding

 - Learn Who Should Ask for Money, How Much

 - Recognize Best Practices in Annual Appeals, Events, Major Gifts and Capital Campaigns